 There are many other examples of Intermittent Reinforcement, such as gambling and slot machines.
 It also explains why, if you give in to a nagging child once, then the child will continue to nag and push your boundaries.
 They will learn that after a certain amount of time that they will get what they want.
 This is one reason behind why some children are labelled as “spoiled”.

 How do you know when you are being subjected to Intermittent Reinforcement?

-- You are likely to experience feelings of confusion
+- You experience feelings of confusion

 - You find yourself obsessing over what the other person meant / intended / is thinking etc.